 Museums & Galleries Edinburgh has responsibility for 13 venues and more than 200 monuments across the city.

-Our Parks, Greenspace and Cemeteries Service manages our outdoor green spaces.
+Our Parks and Greenspace Service manages our outdoor green spaces.

 We also work with a wide range of other Council services, including neighbourhood partnerships, local communities and city stakeholders to promote cultural and creative activity and decision-making.
 The main services include: